Making Space For Grief: A Psychologist On Loss

 5. Creative Ways to Process Emotions

 If you can’t find the words, find other ways.
 Painting, music, movement, or writing letters to someone you’ve lost can be powerful outlets.
-One of my favourite suggestions: write a letter to the person who died.
+One suggestion from the conversation: write a letter to the person who died.
 Say what you didn’t get to say.
 Keep the connection alive in your own way.

 6. Milestones Are Personal